whitschroder/remote-sensing/_sources/install.md

 To access data for the class, you will need a [USGS Earth Explorer](https://earthexplorer.usgs.gov/) account.
 Sign up [here](https://ers.cr.usgs.gov/register).

+## NASA Earth Data Search

+Other data are available at [NASA Earth Data Search](https://search.earthdata.nasa.gov/search).
+You will need to register with a university or government email address.

 ## Google Earth Pro

 Download Google Earth Pro for desktop [here](https://www.google.com/earth/about/versions/#download-pro).